 Books on France and the French Language

 From 1999 to 2001, Julie lived in Paris with her husband, Jean-Benoit Nadeau.
 The couple’s first book, Sixty Million Frenchmen Can’t Be Wrong (Sourcebooks, 2003), was based on their experience living in France.
 It became an international success, was translated into French, Dutch and Mandarin, and has sold some 200 000 copies worldwide.
 In 2006, Barlow and Nadeau published The Story of French (St. Martin’s Press; Knopf Canada; Anova UK).
 The book was translated into French and Japanese and won Quebec’s 2007 Mavis Gallant Prize for Non-Fiction and the 2011 Prix de la Renaissance Française (French Renaissance Award) from l’Académie des Sciences d’Outre-Mer in Paris (The Academy of Overseas Sciences).

 Speaking and Teaching

-Julie speaks widely on France and the French language at universities and for associations in Canada, the U.S. and Europe and has given keynote speaker for organizations including the American Association of Teachers of French.
+Julie speaks widely on France and the French language at universities and for associations in Canada, the U.S. and Europe and has given keynote speeches for organizations including the American Association of Teachers of French.
 In 2009 she taught a seminar on Non-Fiction Writing for Quebec’s Writers Federation.

 An enthusiastic traveler, Julie has visited some 20 countries in the Americas, Europe, Africa and the Middle East.
 She has lived in New Zealand, France and the United States.
-She speaks English, French and Spanish and has studied Arabic and presently lives in Montreal with her husband Jean-Benoît Nadeau and their two daughters.
+She speaks English, French and Spanish and has studied Arabic and presently lives in Paris with her husband Jean-Benoît Nadeau and their two daughters.

 Download high-resolution photo of Julie »